tekapo/show-current-template/readme.txt

 = 0.5.0 =
 * Display a message that this plugin is useless when using block themes.
-* Remove stray languange file.
+* Remove stray language file.
 Special thanks to @szepeviktor for reporting the issue!

 = 0.4.6 =
 * Fix JS Error when No Admin Bar.
 Special thanks to @taupecat for reporting the issue!